 Fits don’t work if there’s no one around to see them…

-Jonathan K. and the Elusive Dream Girl almost 2 years ago
+Jonathan K. and the Elusive Dream Girl about 2 years ago

 Calvin did something similar: